Sukhoi Su-17: Libya

 Two Libyan Su-22s were shot down in the Gulf of Sidra incident by United States Navy Grumman F-14 Tomcats on 19 August 1981.
 One Su-22 launched a K-13 missile head-on at one of the F-14s from an estimated 300-meter (984-foot) closing distance, however the missile was evaded.
 Both were then downed by AIM-9 Sidewinder missiles.

-On 8 October 1987, in the aftermath of the Chadian–Libyan conflict, an Su-22 was shot down by a FIM-92A launched by Chadian forces.
+On 8 October 1987, in the aftermath of the Chadian–Libyan conflict, an Su-22 was shot down by a FIM-92A Stinger launched by Chadian forces.
 The pilot, Capt.
 Diya al-Din, ejected and was captured.
 He was later granted political asylum by the French government.
-During the recovery operation, a Libyan Mikoyan-Gurevich MiG-23MS was shot down by a FIM-92A.
+During the recovery operation, a Libyan Mikoyan-Gurevich MiG-23MS was shot down by a Stinger.

 A Libyan Su-22 crashed near Benghazi on 23 February 2011.
 The crew members, Captain Attia Abdel Salem al Abdali and his copilot, Ali Omar Gaddafi, were ordered to bomb the city in response to the Libyan Civil War.
-They refused, bailing out of the aircraft and parachuting to the ground.
-Su-22s were heavily used by the Libyan loyalist forces against the insurgent forces from mid February up to mid March 2011, when the international mission started and the no fly zone was imposed.
-Among other missions, Su-22s also attacked Anti-Gaddafi positions in Bin Jawad in early March 2011 as government forces retook the town.
+They refused, bailing out of the aircraft.
+Su-22s were heavily used by Libyan loyalist forces against insurgent forces from mid-February to mid-March 2011, when the international mission started and the no fly zone was imposed.
+Among other missions, Su-22s attacked Anti-Gaddafi positions in Bin Jawad in early March 2011 as government forces retook the town.

 One Libyan Air Force Su-22 was destroyed on the ground by a Belgian Air Force F-16AM on 27 March.